 The rights under Data Protection Law belong to the individual to whom the data relates.
-However, the School will often rely on parental authority or notice for the necessary ways it processes personal data relating to pupils - for example, under the parent contract, or via a form.
-Parents and pupils should be aware that this is not necessarily the same as the School relying on strict consent (see section on Consent above).
+However, the School will often rely on parental authority or notice for the necessary ways it processes personal data relating to students - for example, under the parent contract, or via a form.
+Parents and students should be aware that this is not necessarily the same as the School relying on strict consent (see section on Consent above).

-Where consent is required, it may in some cases be necessary or appropriate - given the nature of the processing in question, and the pupil's age and understanding - to seek the pupil's consent, either alongside or in place of parental consent.
+Where consent is required, it may in some cases be necessary or appropriate - given the nature of the processing in question, and the student's age and understanding - to seek the student's consent, either alongside or in place of parental consent.
 Parents should be aware that in such situations they may not be consulted, depending on the interests of the child, the parents' rights at law or under their contract, and all the circumstances.

-In general, the School will assume that pupils' consent is not required for ordinary disclosure of their personal data to their parents, e.g. for the purposes of keeping parents informed about the pupil's activities, progress and behaviour, and in the interests of the pupil's welfare.
+In general, the School will assume that students' consent is not required for ordinary disclosure of their personal data to their parents, e.g. for the purposes of keeping parents informed about the student's activities, progress and behaviour, and in the interests of the student's welfare.
 That is unless, in the School's opinion, there is a good reason to do otherwise.

-However, where a pupil seeks to raise concerns confidentially with a member of staff and expressly withholds their agreement to their personal data being disclosed to their parents, the School may be under an obligation to maintain confidentiality unless, in the School's opinion, there is a good reason to do otherwise; for example where the School believes disclosure will be in the best interests of the pupil or other pupils, or if required by law.
+However, where a student seeks to raise concerns confidentially with a member of staff and expressly withholds their agreement to their personal data being disclosed to their parents, the School may be under an obligation to maintain confidentiality unless, in the School's opinion, there is a good reason to do otherwise; for example where the School believes disclosure will be in the best interests of the student or other students, or if required by law.

-Pupils are required to respect the personal data and privacy of others, and to comply with the School's IT: acceptable use policy and the School rules.
+Students are required to respect the personal data and privacy of others, and to comply with the School's Acceptable Use Policy and the School rules.
 Staff are under professional duties to do the same covered under the relevant staff policy.